Aurtikent/2_task_phase_cryptonite/picoctf/reverse_eng.md

 How you approached the challenge:

 - There could have been 2 main approches to solving this problem,
-    > Reverse Engineer the assmebly
+   - Reverse Engineer the assmebly,

-    > Compile and run the assembly like a regular program, we are going to take the latter, because of our unfamiliarity with assembly.
+   - Compile and run the assembly like a regular program, we are going to take the latter, because of our unfamiliarity with assembly.

 So reading the file, we have some key pieces of infomation: